 - The first option is taking the Instagram Photography Tour – customized and meant for Photo lovers.
 It is a guided tour.
 Book your Paris Instagram Photography Tour here

-- Second option is to take the train and arrive at each of the locations.
+- The second option is to take the train and arrive at each of the locations.
 Pick one arrondissement and cover all the related spots in that area.

-- Third and handy option is to take the Hop on and Hop off tour.
-They are not guided tours, in the sense you don’t get entry or tour exploration with a guide.
-But the bus will take you to all the Paris spots mentioned here and more, in their Hop on and Hop off tour.
+- The third and handy option is to take the Hop on and Hop off tour.
+They have not guided tours, in the sense, you don’t get entry or tour exploration with a guide.
+But the bus will take you to all the Paris spots mentioned here and more, in their Hop on and Hop-off tour.
 They are super convenient, you can get off where you want, spend as much as you like – without having to drive, carry a map/GPS, etc. Check Paris hop on and off tours here.